B1r2a3d4l5y/Netflex-clone/README.md

 what I learned doing this project
 A lot of CSS as well as UI and UX desgin.
 I also learnt HTML videos Struggles
-I had to do a lot of redos fir this project because Bootstrap
+I had to do a lot of redos for this project because the CSS did not want align on the page ran into with jquery as I was learning it at the time.

 How to access my project
 1 You can download this project from my Github repo link